Rhythmic Gymnastics Equipment List

 Rhythmic gymnastics is a specific type of gymnastics that emphasizes dance-like routines, aided by the use of some sort of apparatus.
 This apparatus can be a variety of items, including a hoop, ball, ribbon, club, or rope.
 Using these items, the contestants perform some sort of routine on a mat in front of judges, who score them based on execution and difficulty of the movement..
-Rhythmic gymnastics competitions can take place individually or in teams; however, only one person/ team will be on the mat at once.
+Rhythmic gymnastics competitions can take place individually or in teams, however, only one person or team will be on the mat at once.

 Another common piece of equipment is a ball.
 In rhythmic gymnastics, balls are made of rubber or synthetic plastic material and are often implemented in routines in an attempt to demonstrate balance and flow of one’s body.
 For example, a competitor may roll the ball from one side of his or her body to the other, while simultaneously doing another dance movement.

 Clubs are another common piece of rhythmic gymnastics equipment.
 Clubs are built by wrapping a thin layer of plastic or another similar material around an insulated thin rod.
 These usually weigh around 5 ounces and are about 18-22 inches in length.
 In competition, clubs are juggled, thrown, tossed, or rolled to and from a variety of body parts, including hands, feet, legs, back, etc.

 A Hoop is used in rhythmic gymnastics for a variety of reasons.
 Most commonly, competitors will spin or twirl the hoop around their arms, hands, legs, or neck, possibly even throwing it from one member to another during team routines.
 Hoops can also be used in conjunction with various gymnastics movements such as splits and handstands in order to increase the difficulty.